sylhare/sylhare.github.io/_posts/2021/2021-12-06-Apollo-graphql-mutations.md

 }
 ```

-In our case we would define one for the books holding all the necessary logic to create the new book in the db.
+In our case, we would define one of the books holding all the necessary logic to create the new book in the db.
 That `BookDataSource` would then be next to a `AuthorDataSource` within my `AppDataSources` which contains all the
 datasource of my apps.
 That I can use from the Context in the mutation.